Aryanmishra06/Streaming-OTT-Subscription/README.md

-# Streaming-OTT-Subscription
+# OTT Streaming Service
-Streaming OTT Subscription
+Customer Churn Analysis – OTT Streaming Service
 📌 Project Overview

 This project focuses on customer churn analysis for a leading subscription-based OTT streaming service.
 The platform is known for its wide range of movies, TV shows, and exclusive original content.